Turtles at the Bottom 🐢

 \[dW_{\text{mechanical}} = -P\ dV\]

 The negative sign is used to make decreases in volume increase internal energy.
 Going forward, I’ll focus on mechanical work and refer to it simply as \(W\).
-Let’s look at two common processes involving work.

-Isothermal processes are those where temperature is held constant.
+Isothermal processes are where temperature is held constant.
 In practice, this is acheived by placing the system in contact with a constant-temperature reservoir and changing the system so slowly that its temperature remains equal to the reservoir at all times.

 How much does the system’s internal energy change in such a process?
-As an example, an ideal gas has \(U = U(T)\), so its internal energy doesn’t change.
-So where does the work go?
+As an example, an ideal gas has \(U = U(T)\), so its internal energy in fact doesn’t change.
+So where does the work energy go?
 It’s all dissipated to the environment as heat.
 To find out how much heat, we use the first law:

 \[\begin{align} Q &= -W \\ &= \int P\ dV \\ &= NkT \int_{V_i}^{V_f} \frac{1}{V}\ dV \\ &= NkT \ln \frac{V_f}{V_i} \end{align}\]